- 1 What Makes a Quality RV Sewage Hose?

-The only job left to you is actually dropping by the designated special RV Dump Stations (which can be found in most RV camping sites and/ or via websites like this one ) from time to time, and draining the tanks using a proper RV sewer hose.
+The only job left to you is actually dropping by the designated special RV Dump Stations (which can be found in most RV camping sites and/ or via apps like this one ) from time to time and draining the tanks using the proper RV sewer hose.

 Is there any major difference between RV sewer hoses currently on the market?
-Let’s find out!
-You’ll be glad you did!
+Let’s find out. (p.s. you’ll be glad you did…)

 What Makes a Quality RV Sewage Hose?

-Although draining water tanks might seem a mundane task, there are a few key qualities your RV sewage hose must have to make this operation spotless:
+Although draining water tanks might seem a mundane task, there are a few key qualities your RV sewer hose must have to make this operation spotless:

-RV waste water hose is designed to endure multiple uses and must remain perfectly sealed during all that time.
-Additionally, RV’s are famous for rarely staying in one place for over 2 weeks during the season – which means that your sewer hose will go through multiple compression/extraction cycles for use and storage.
-On the top of that, if you are staying at an RV camp (with a permanent connection to local utilities), you also likely enjoy the company of other campers around you.
-Unfortunately, these people are prone to occasionally walking over, stepping, crushing and even running over your connected sewer RV hose by car.
-It must be able to endure all of this, and not let sensitive matter spill.
+On top of that, if you stay at an RV camp (with a permanent connection to local utilities), you also likely enjoy the company of other campers around you.
+Unfortunately, these people are prone to occasionally walking over, stepping on, crushing, and even running over your connected sewer RV hose by car.
+It must be able to endure all of this and not let sensitive matters spill 😉

 Transportability and Weight

-As if durability requirements were not enough, the RV drain hose should also remain reasonably lightweight for an average person to carry around, connect the couplings, along with washing and storing without too much hassle.
-There is a special (and important) number to do with sewage line transportability: the folded versus extended length ratio.
-This may go as far as 1 to 3 in some models, and it becomes important if you do not have a whole lot of space to keep it in (and for sanitary reasons you do want a separate/ isolated space to keep it in).
+As if durability requirements were not enough, your RV sewer hose kit should also remain reasonably lightweight for an average person to carry around, connect the couplings, along with washing and storing without too much hassle.
+There is a special (and important) number to do with sewage line transportability: the collapsible size versus extended length ratio.
+This may go as far as 1 to 3 in some models, and it becomes important if you do not have a lot of space to keep it in (and for sanitary reasons, you do want a separate/ isolated space to keep it in).

-RV sewage hose made from materials like vinyl are durable, light and leak-resistant, but are vulnerable to prolonged direct sunlight exposure.
+RV sewer hoses made from vinyl materials are durable, light, and leak-resistant but are vulnerable to prolonged direct sunlight exposure.
 These require extra coating/additives to keep them protected and not deteriorate over time.
 UV-resistant plastics like TPE are also fairly common in making these appliances, but they each have their own drawbacks.

 Connection Fittings & Safety Caps

-It is simple physics – the bigger the diameter the easier the drain line will do what it should.
-A diameter of 3” is believed to be able to cope with most situations.
-Except in some extreme cold weather environments.
-We will further explain at the end of the article.
+It is simple physics.
+The bigger the diameter, the easier the drain line will do what it should.
+A diameter of 3” is believed to cope with most situations, except in some frigid weather environments.
+We will further explain this to you at the end of the article.

 Warm weather is little trouble for an already-flexible and properly UV-protected appliance like an RV sewer hose.
 However, it is the cold weather that may cause trouble.
 Whenever choosing a drain hose, check to ensure somewhere on the package that it is functional at low temperatures, especially if you intend to travel in winter.
-The cheaper and lighter variants are prone to developing cracks and micro-leaks when extended/compressed in extremely cold conditions.
+The cheaper and lighter variants are prone to developing cracks and micro-leaks when extended or compressed in icy conditions.
 You definitely do not want this kind of hose.

 Now let’s see how the manufacturers fulfill the above-mentioned requirements in their products: